How to avoid a heart attack imageHeart attack image Unlocking the mystery of avoiding a heart attack

 • Cut way back on the sugar.
 Sugar is a triple whammy.
 It not only increases triglycerides but is actually toxic to the cells and over time causes insulin resistance leading to diabetes.

-• Exercise lowers TGs
+• Exercise and weight loss lowers TGs

 • Stop smoking - (as if you needed another reason)